High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$

 \subsection{Introduction.
 A summary of the main results.}

-High-density hard-core (HC) configurations in a continuous space or on a discrete structure (lattices, (random) graphs and so one) are important in a number of theoretical and applied areas, which includes Mathematical and Theoretical Physics, Computer/Information Sciences, Theoretical Biology etc. Pictorially, the problem is to study properties of configurations formed by non-overlapping `hard spheres' of a given diameter (or exclusion distance) $D$ with specified positions of the centers.
-A survey of different aspects of the hard-core model and its applications can be found, e.g., in \cite{CKPUZ}, \cite{PaZ}, \cite{PeS}, \cite{BKZZ}, \cite{KMRTSZ}.
+High-density hard-core (HC) configurations in a continuous space or on a discrete structure (lattices, (random) graphs, etc.) are important in a number of theoretical and applied areas, which includes Mathematical and Theoretical Physics, Computer/Information Sciences, Theoretical Biology etc. The problem is to study the statistical mechanics of configurations formed by non-overlapping hard spheres of a given dimension and diameter (or exclusion distance) $D$.
+A survey of different aspects of the hard-core model and its applications can be found, e.g., in \cite{CKPUZ}, \cite{PaZ}, \cite{PeS}, \cite{BKZZ}, \cite{KMRTSZ}, \cite{JaL}.

-High-density hard-core models are intrinsically related to the problem of dense-packing configurations.
-In this regard, one can mention the Thue theorem in $\bbR^2$, the Kepler problem in $\bbR^3$ and recent results in $\bbR^8$, $\bbR^{24}$.
-Cf. \cite{FT,Hs,Ha,Vy,CKMRV}.
-Randomized hard-core configurations are also interesting as they may describe a realistic situation where dense-packing can be occasionally frustrated.
+High-density hard-core models are intrinsically related to the sphere-packing problem.
+In this regard, one can mention the Thue theorem in $\bbR^2$, the Kepler conjecture in $\bbR^3$ and recent results in $\bbR^8$, $\bbR^{24}$.
+Cf. \cite{FT, Hs, Ha, Vy, CKMRV}.
+Randomized hard-core configurations are interesting as they may describe a non-ideal situation where dense-packing can be occasionally frustrated.
 The corresponding mathematical model is provided by Gibbs probability measures in a high density/large fugacity regime.
 In a continuous space $\bbR^d$, the analysis of such measures for $d\geq 2$ is a well-known challenging open problem.
-A detailed study of the high-density/large fugacity hard-core model in a unit triangular lattice $\bbA_2$ for a general $D$ is presented in our earlier paper \cite{MSS1}.

 We do not think that a discrete version of the model in a high-density/large-fugacity regime is an appropriate approximation for the continuous model.
 It turns out that a discrete HC model has a variety of properties which cannot be expected in the continuous case.
 Nevertheless, discrete models are interesting, and in some aspects more challenging than the continuous ones.
 In particular, discrete models depend heavily on the choice of the underlying lattice and the exclusion distance.